History & Anatomy of Bobble Heads - Shop for Bobble Head Dolls, Bobbing Heads

 Bobble head dolls hit a new peak in the early to mid 00's as licensed, animal, and sports bobble heads raged.
 Our company, PopCultureSpot.com, began stocking bobble head dolls in late 1998 and have remained a primary retailer of the products ever since.
 Amongst the most popular bobble head dolls of the past decade, we carried the now out of production Osbournes Bobble Head Dolls, which were of the then top-rated MTV reality television show based on the family of famous singer and former Black Sabbath front man, Ozzy Osbourne.
 These bobble heads were amongst a new trend, they incorporated a solid plastic mold and the ability for the bobble head to speak by pressing a button.

 Bobble head dolls have remained popular since their reintroduction into pop culture in the late 90s, but over-saturation of the market by some companies have led to the lowering of pricing of older, collectible bobble head dolls.
 The most popular current styles of bobbleheads are made of solid, durable plastic, poly-resin, and flocked.
 The flocked style bobble head incorporates a plastic shell covered with a fuzz like flocked layer on the outer shell.

-Amongst the most popular bobble head dolls continues to be the bobble head dog.
+Among the most popular bobble head dolls, bobble head dogs continue to lead the way.
 The bobble head animals are popular due to the love of various animals, their compact size, and the ability to place the bobble head on the car dashboard or back window.
 In the United States, the availability of bobble head dogs have been limited greatly over the past several years.
 As of late 2013, one of the top producers of ceramic bobble head dogs discontinued their product line.